 The circumstances need to be serious enough that they have prevented you from buying a TV Licence or managing your day-to-day affairs - an illness or disability, for example.
-Only in extreme cases will your financial circumstances be the only factor considered in the decision to report your case to the Fiscal.
+Only in extreme cases will your financial circumstances be the only factor considered in the decision to prosecute.